digitalvectorz/ccarps/Character_Creation.md

 * 16-20: 4d (Max points: 120)
 * 11-15: 3d (Max points: 90)
 * 6-10: 2d (Max points: 60)
-* < 6: 1d (Max points: 30)
+* 0-6: 1d (Max points: 30)

-The second step is rolling your character's Primary Attributes.
-In general players roll five sets of dice according to the age chart and record each set in one of the primary attribute boxes.
+The third step is rolling your character's Primary Attributes.
+In general players roll five sets of dice according to the Starting Age Table and record each set in one of the primary attribute boxes.

 ### Character Rank ###
 Character rank is the sum of the character's Primary Attributes.